 Do you think class 8 is too early to start prepping for the SAT?
 You may change your mind after you read what follows.

-Almost everyone in India, who is interested in pursuing a UG program in universities abroad, knows about the SAT and the ACT.
+Almost everyone in India, who is interested in pursuing a UG program in a university abroad, knows about the SAT and the ACT.
 In India, while it is absolutely normal for most children to start their weekly sojourns to an IIT coaching institute from class 8 while preparing for IIT Entrance Tests, prepping early for the SAT, which sets the benchmark for determining college admission abroad, is explored by only a few parents and children in India.
 This needs to change.
 As Barrack Obama puts it, “Today a college degree is the surest ticket to the middle class and beyond“.
 Why not make it doubly sure for your child by starting to prepare for the SAT early?

 Let us look at the advantages of starting young, say, when in class 8.

 The reading passages on the SAT are quite abstruse and definitely, nothing like the friendly passages students come across in their school curriculum.
 Introducing SAT reading techniques and familiarizing students with the characteristic SAT question types will certainly help students to face the daunting test in the calm of mind all passion spent – as said Milton, the great poet.

 One or two of the passages can be from the US Founding Documents and if a child has never read such heavy stuff in his entire school years, he may be in for a rude shock.
-So familiarizing oneself with the knowledge contained in such historical documents, will help one in prepping for the D-Day.
+So familiarizing oneself with the knowledge contained in such historical documents will help one in prepping for D-Day.
 If students start early, they will have the time to read for knowledge and not just for the test.

-- No guessing penalty: For SAT takers who start young in their preparation, the best advice would be to imagine that there is a guessing penalty and work furiously against time to ensure that all questions are answered.
+For SAT takers who start young in their preparation, the best advice would be to imagine that there is a guessing penalty and work furiously against time to ensure that all questions are answered.
 Starting at an early age, they can aim to acquire speed with accuracy instead of following the usual advice of sacrificing speed for accuracy.
 Young SAT preppers can attempt several practice drills with or without the timer, till they acquire the confidence to take on real mock tests.
 That is the best advantage SAT test takers, who begin early in their preparation to crack the SAT, will enjoy, and, believe me, it is no mean advantage